Considering CDL training and going to truck driving school?

 That's how I got my license.

-I worked for them for the summer, and then after that, I worked for a company out of Toronto, Ontario, Canada, called Quik X, which we often refer to as Quick Sex.
+I worked for them for the summer, and then after that, I worked for a company out of Toronto, Ontario, Canada, called Quik X, which we often referred to as Quick Sex.

 I was running team back and forth between Toronto, Ontario, Canada, and Vancouver, British Columbia, B.C., which was about a 48, 50 hour run.